finos/datahub/docs/delegated-action-groups/synthetic-data-architecture/outcomes/specification-standards.md

 ## Abstract

-To allow interoperability between separately authored opensource (or commercial) synthetic data modules the elements of the pipeline should have clear specifications that are protocol agnostic (i.e. file, HTTP)
+To allow interoperability between separately authored open source (or commercial) synthetic data modules the elements of the pipeline should have clear specifications that are protocol agnostic (i.e. file, HTTP)